 to your makefile.

-The plugin provides two functions: pcre_find
+The plugin provides two functions: pcre_find (with shorthand m)

-and pcre_subst
+and pcre_subst (with shorthand s).

-pcre_find
+pcre_find function

-is similar to builtin findstring
+pcre_find is similar to builtin findstring function, but it takes PCRE

 pattern instead substring as first argument: